Obscurantism

-The humanist scholar Johannes Reuchlin (1455–1522) actively opposed religious obscurantism.
+The term "obscurationism" was coined during debates involving scholar Johannes Reuchlin (1455–1522).

-In philosophy, obscurantism or obscurationism is the anti-intellectual practice of deliberately presenting information in an abstruse and imprecise manner that limits further inquiry and understanding of a subject.
-Obscurantism has been defined as opposition to the dissemination of knowledge and as writing characterized by deliberate vagueness.
+Obscurantism, also called obscurationism, is a polemical charge of deliberately presenting information in an abstruse and imprecise manner that limits further inquiry and understanding of a subject.
+Obscurantism has been defined as anti-intellectual opposition to the dissemination of knowledge and as writing characterized by deliberate vagueness.

 In the 18th century, Enlightenment philosophers applied the term obscurantist to any enemy of intellectual enlightenment and the liberal diffusion of knowledge.
 In the 19th century, in distinguishing the varieties of obscurantism found in metaphysics and theology, from the "more subtle" obscurantism of the critical philosophy of Immanuel Kant and of modern philosophical skepticism, Friedrich Nietzsche said that: "The essential element in the black art of obscurantism is not that it wants to darken individual understanding, but that it wants to blacken our picture of the world, and darken our idea of existence."
-(Note: Thus, an obscurantist is someone who actively opposes enlightenment and consequent social reform.)

 Restricting knowledge

-In the 18th century, the Marquis de Condorcet was a political scientist who correctly perceived obscurantism as a contributing cause of the French Revolution in 1789.
+The Marquis de Condorcet, an 18th century philosopher, considered obscurantism as a contributing cause of the French Revolution in 1789.

 In restricting education and knowledge to a ruling class, obscurantism is anti-democratic in its components of anti-intellectualism and social elitism, which exclude the majority of the people, deemed unworthy of knowing the facts about their government and the political and economic affairs of their city-state.

-In 18th century monarchic France, the political scientist Marquis de Condorcet documented the obscurantism of the aristocracy and their indifference to the social problems that provoked the French Revolution (1789–1799), which violently overthrew the aristocracy and deposed the monarch, King Louis XVI (r.
+In 18th century monarchic France, the political scientist Marquis de Condorcet charged the aristocracy with "obscurantism" and indifference to the social problems that provoked the French Revolution (1789–1799), which violently overthrew the aristocracy and deposed the monarch, King Louis XVI (r.
 1774–1792).

 In the 19th century, the mathematician William Kingdon Clifford, who was an early proponent of Darwinism, worked to eliminate obscurantism in England after hearing clerics—who privately agreed with him about evolution—publicly denounce evolution as un-Christian heresy.